qiskit-community/qiskit-cold-atom/docs/tutorials/schemas.rst

 3. Verify the job status through a ``GET`` request at the endpoint ``get_job_status``.
 4. Obtain the result  through a ``GET`` request at the endpoint ``get_job_result``.

-We will now discuss each step in more detail.
+We now discuss each step in more detail.

 Backend configuration
 ~~~~~~~~~~~~~~~~~~~~~